endemic/nathandemick.com/_posts/2005-03-06-people-who-cant-speak-the-language.markdown

     LOLZ
 ---
-<p>I've slowly been getting over my annoyance at being a foreigner; mind you, it's still there, but perhaps diminishing over time.
+I've slowly been getting over my annoyance at being a foreigner; mind you, it's still there, but perhaps diminishing over time.
 Possibly part of this is the fact that my Japanese has gotten a bit better.
-I now know what the traffic lights say, and can understand a few of the routine phrases store clerks spout at me.</p>
+I now know what the traffic lights say, and can understand a few of the routine phrases store clerks spout at me.

-<p>One thing that's been bugging me recently, however, is people who don't know Japanese, and make absolutely no effort to learn.
+One thing that's been bugging me recently, however, is people who don't know Japanese, and make absolutely no effort to learn.
 Obviously, you can get by without knowing the language; some things might be a bit difficult, but you can brazen it out.
-In fact, knowing a bit of the language is more work: you have to really struggle to communicate, whereas if you know nothing, you can simply ignore everyone around you.</p>
+In fact, knowing a bit of the language is more work: you have to really struggle to communicate, whereas if you know nothing, you can simply ignore everyone around you.

-<p>Wow, it's actually really difficult for me to put my feelings for this topic into words.
+Wow, it's actually really difficult for me to put my feelings for this topic into words.
 In any case, I can easily sympathize with immigrants to the States: it's ridiculous hard to learn a new language, especially when you don't have a teacher, and ESPECIALLY when you have to work full time.
-It hasn't really stopped me from trying, but then again I have kinda stopped progressing recently.</p>
+It hasn't really stopped me from trying, but then again I have kinda stopped progressing recently.

-<p>å…¨éƒ¨äº‹ã¯ç©ºã—ã„ã€‚æ—¥æœ¬èªžã§æ›¸ã‘ã‚Œã°ãã®äººé”ã¯ã“ã‚Œã‚’èª­ã‚ãªã„ã‘ã©ä»–ã®å‹é”ã‚‚èª­ã‚ãªã„ã€‚ä½•ã‚‚ã—ã‚‰ã‚Œãªã„ã‚ˆã€‚</p>
+å…¨éƒ¨äº‹ã¯ç©ºã—ã„ã€‚æ—¥æœ¬èªžã§æ›¸ã‘ã‚Œã°ãã®äººé”ã¯ã“ã‚Œã‚’èª­ã‚ãªã„ã‘ã©ä»–ã®å‹é”ã‚‚èª­ã‚ãªã„ã€‚ä½•ã‚‚ã—ã‚‰ã‚Œãªã„ã‚ˆã€‚